 Altdorf, Goethe, Gotthard, Suvorov and Tell

-Altdorf is not only the economic, political and cultural centre of the canton of Uri, but also traditionally a gateway to the Gotthard Pass and of course the town of Willem Tell, the legendary hero, who doesn’t know him?
+Altdorf is the economic, political and cultural centre of the canton of Uri and traditionally a gateway to the Gotthard Pass.
+It is also the town of William Tell (Wilhelm Tell), the legendary hero.

-However, Altdorf is also a place where the south and the north have been meeting for centuries, trading goods and commodities, and where popes, politicians, soldiers, pilgrims, craftsmen, artists and poets stopped to exchange horses, for a break, overnight stay or dinner.
+Altdorf is the town where popes, politicians, soldiers, pilgrims, craftsmen, artists and poets stopped to exchange horses, took a break, or stayed for the night.